Code Information Sessions

 2026 Online Program

-In an era of automation, omnichannel engagement, and AI-driven insights, decision-making is evolving, but accountability remains firmly human.
-This session focuses on how digital technologies, including AI, are reshaping compliance processes and influencing decisions in medical affairs and promotional review.
-We’ll explore how companies can embrace innovation while staying aligned with the Medicines Australia Code of Conduct and maintaining robust governance.
+In an era of automation, omnichannel engagement, and AI‑driven insights, decision‑making is evolving—yet accountability remains firmly human.
+This session examines how digital technologies, including AI, are reshaping compliance processes and influencing decision‑making across medical affairs and promotional review.
+We will explore emerging risks and practical lessons from real‑world adoption of AI‑enabled approaches that withstand regulatory scrutiny and ethical expectations.

 Achieving Balance in Promotional Materials.